dssg-berlin/dssg-berlin-slides/sponsors-en.md

 It’s happening on 24./25.10.2015.

-We will help two Nonprofit organisations:
+We will help two nonprofit organisations:
 _Jambo Bukoba_ and _Streetfootballworld_.

 Our volunteers are currently preparing the data.